randaalex/finance_bot/pkg/firefly/docs/AvailableBudget.md

 ### NewAvailableBudget

-`func NewAvailableBudget(amount string, start string, end string, ) *AvailableBudget`
+`func NewAvailableBudget(amount string, start time.Time, end time.Time, ) *AvailableBudget`

 NewAvailableBudget instantiates a new AvailableBudget object This constructor will assign default values to properties that have it defined,